mattia6690/MonalisR/README.md

 #### 1.1.
 MONALISA

-The [MONALISA project](http://monalisasos.eurac.edu/sos/index) (**MON**itoring key environmental parameters in the **AL**pine environment **I**nvolving **S**cience, technology and **A**pplication) aims at the development of multi-scale monitoring approaches for key environmental parameters and production processes using innovative monitoring technologies and non-destructive methods in the application field of agriculture. <br>
+The [MONALISA project](http://monalisasos.eurac.edu/sos/index) (**MON**itoring key environmental parameters in the **AL**pine environment **I**nvolving **S**cience, technology and **A**pplication) aims at the development of multi-scale monitoring approaches for key environmental parameters and production processes using innovative monitoring technologies and non-destructive methods in the application field of agriculture.
 Within this project the [MONALISA Database](http://monalisasos.eurac.edu/sos/static/client/helgoland/index.html#/map) has been created to store and distribute the wide variety of environmental parameters collected.<br>

 #### 1.2.
 LTSER

 The [LTSER](http://lter.eurac.edu/de/) (**L**ong **T**erm **S**ocio **E**cological **R**esearch ) network located in the allows scientists to continuously monitor and record the biotic and abiotic parameters as well as climate and land-use changes over a long-term period.
-The complete LTSER Network from EURAC Research is located in the Matschertal/Val di Mazia.<br>
+The complete LTSER Network from EURAC Research is located in the Matschertal/Val di Mazia.
 Within this project a database is in a test phase and therefore under active development.
 Until now, the access is only granted within the *ScientificNetworkSouthtyrol*.
 It is structurized in a similar way as the Monalisa Database.

 ### 2. Open Data Portal South Tyrol - Meteo Data